cparnot/XgridFUSE/README.markdown

 ### Known limitations and bugs

-* There is no apparent way to quit Xgrid FUSE when you change your mind and don't want to initiate any connection.
-It is in fact very easy: Command-Q works as expected, because the menu is not displayed but is actually listening.
-Of course, <code>/bin/kill</code> also works.
 * You cannot mount more than one controller at a time.
 * The memory used by Xgrid FUSE will be as big as the files that you upload for your job results, which might be too big in some cases, and will cause Xgrid FUSE to crash.
 Watch out!
 * The Finder will not always display the most recent version of the jobs, tasks and files.
 Move up and down the hierarchy to force refreshes.